 “Let’s turn,” Mamede called out from the steering bench, telling his crew it was time to tack.
-Both Ze and João freed themselves from their espeque lines and walked forward to the tabernacle.
+Both Ze and João freed themselves from their espeque lines and walked forward to the tabernacle frame.
 João positioned himself first by climbing up on the windward side of the beam and leaning his shoulder onto the tilting spar, gripping it firmly with both hands.
 Ze then squeezed in below him and also braced himself to push.
 Seeing his men were ready for the tack, Mamede turned to me and said, “Watch your head when the boom comes over.”

 Next chapter: Um Peixezinho